tensorflow/tensorflow/README.md

 'Hello, TensorFlow!'
 ```

-Learn more examples about how to do specific tasks in TensorFlow at the
+Learn more examples about how to perform specific tasks in TensorFlow at the
 [tutorials page of tensorflow.org](https://www.tensorflow.org/tutorials/).

 ## Contribution guidelines